 Be careful using some of the remaining tricks though.
-We fear that they may be ripe for claw backs in 2020 because of the way Dell & Saks credits were treated in 2019.
+We fear that they may be ripe for claw backs in 2021 because of the way Dell & Saks credits were treated in 2020 and 2019.
 But that is just a guess on our part.

 My suggestion to you is enjoy your New Year, watch some football, eat some pizza and get your airline incidental credit(s) handled.
 Nothing like taking care of things right away and not having to worry about them later on down the road.
 Then you can book some travel with your newly minted gift cards or even sell them to offset the annual fee.